EGI-Federation/documentation/content/en/users/fedcloud/solutions/ecas.md

 ### Configure and deploy the cluster

-To configure and deploy a Virtual Elastic Cluster using EC3aaS, access the [EC3 platform front page](https://servproject.i3m.upv.es/ec3-ltos/index.php) and click on the **\"Deploy your cluster\"** link as shown in the figure below:
+To configure and deploy a Virtual Elastic Cluster using EC3, access the [EC3 platform front page](https://servproject.i3m.upv.es/ec3-ltos/index.php) and click on the **\"Deploy your cluster\"** link as shown in the figure below:

 ![EC3 front page.](../ecas-front.png)

-A wizard will guide the user during the cluster configuration process.
+A wizard will guide you through the cluster configuration process.
 Specifically, the general wizard steps include:

 -   **LRMS selection**: choose **ECAS** from the list of LRMSs (Local